SkylineCommunications/SLC-S-OrchestrationHelperExample/README.md

 `helper.GetParameterInfos()` (not used in the example) will return the info for all Parameters together with their provided values.

-Remarks:
+Example remarks and potential improvements:

-- Ideally the orchestration get extended with a logging framework, so issues, debug info and timing can be easily checked within the solution that will execute these orchestration scripts.
+- Ideally, the orchestration should be extended with a logging framework, so issues, debug info and timing can be easily checked within the solution that will execute these orchestration scripts.
 In this example no logging was introduced.
 - `.ShowUI(` was added to trick the Automation module in believing this is an automation script that requires interactivity.
 Task [DCP257459](https://collaboration.dataminer.services/task/257459) will add a feature allowing to clearly enforce that option in the XML of the script.
 This script should eventually be marked as *Interactivity*/*Always*.
-- When using *SetParameter* an automation script will generate an information event with the value that was set.
+- When using *SetParameter*, an automation script will generate an information event with the value that was set.
 Since generating these is strongly discouraged, it might be worth disabling that by adding the following in the `OrchestrationHelper` or in the orchestration script template:
 `engine.SetFlag(RunTimeFlags.NoInformationEvents)`.

 #### Linking the script

-At the time a device, resource or element needs to be orchestrated the script responsible for the orchestration will need to be available for the orchestration helper.
+At the time a device, resource or element needs to be orchestrated, the script responsible for the orchestration will need to be available for the orchestration helper.

 Currently the name of such a script is stored in the Profile Definition (ref.
 Scripts region in the Cube UI).

 The Profile Definition is now defined in the script itself, so the above option has become less viable.
-It could from now on be stored on the Resource Pool level, for instance.
+It could from now on be stored on the Resource Pool level instead.

 ### [Get orchestration Info](/OrchestrationHelperExample%20-%20Get%20Orchestration%20Info/OrchestrationHelperExample%20-%20Get%20Orchestration%20Info.cs)